-There’s a business school case study about the fledgling airline business in the early part of the 20th century.
+In 1960, there was an article in the Harvard Business Review with a case study about “Marketing Myopia.”
+The story is often told in the context of the fledgling airline business in the early part of the 20th century.
 According to the story, after the Wright Brothers flew their airplane, some entrepreneurs decided that they should fund an aircraft company.
 They thought about where to get the money and decided to seek out one of the richest, most powerful corporations in America.
 They arrived at the offices of a giant railroad company and made their presentation.
 The executives listened attentively to the pitch and then summarily dismissed the nascent aviators, telling them, “We’re in the railroad business, not the airline business.”

 When this anecdote is taught in school, the moral of the story is usually something like, “The dumb railroad guys didn’t know what business they were in.
 They weren’t in the railroad business; they were in the transportation business.”
 This story may be true or it may just be business school lore, but professors in business schools everywhere use this parable to illustrate how important it is to know what business you are in.